mgagan544/5_bar_linkage/README.md

 ### Extension: Quadruped Robotics 🐾

-The same kinematic principles can be extended to **quadruped robot legs**, where:
+The same kinematic principles can be extended to **quadruped robot legs** - similar 5-bar mechanisms can be used for leg design, enabling precise foot trajectory control while keeping actuators near the body for better weight distribution.

 * The 5-bar mechanism acts as a leg linkage
 * Provides compact and efficient motion